Phillip Island

 Phillip Island has emerging levels of nearby infrastructure activity, ranking in the 24thth percentile nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified 17 projects likely to impact the area.
-Key projects include Cowes to Ventnor Shared Path, Samuel Property Warley Avenue Apartments, Lifestyle Communities Phillip Island, and Phillip Island Community Hospital.
+Changes in local infrastructure significantly affect an area's performance.
+AreaSearch has identified 17 projects that could impact this region.
+Notable ones include Cowes to Ventnor Shared Path, Samuel Property Warley Avenue Apartments, Lifestyle Communities Phillip Island, and Phillip Island Community Hospital.
 The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.